 Some units have built-in example polar plots which you can change and add to match your boat.
 Although, you might ask your installation specialist to input these for you.

-Register for the NauticEd Electronic Navigation Course
+To learn more, register for the NauticEd Electronic Navigation Course ›